 There are a few basic drivers that can help small business owners overcome the “small business conundrum” when it comes to market-driven innovation.

 1. Fact-based decision making

-From the very beginning of sales, the business owner must determine and define those few decisions factors that will define success.
+From the very beginning of sales, the business owner must determine and define the decisions factors that will define success.
 In addition to defining the basis, the basis also has to be used to measure and timely report on the direction of those factors.

 2. Well thought-out growth plan

-Assuming one of those factors defined is focused primarily on the growth engine, it is critical to establish an operational growth plan.
-Most growth plans fail because they assume growth is defined by the number of potential users not yet served and the effort required to reach, engage, and sell to those potential users.
+Assuming one of the decision factors defined is primarily focused on the growth engine, it is critical to establish an operational growth plan.
+Most growth plans fail because they assume growth is defined by the number of potential users not yet served and the effort required to reach, engage, and sell to them.
 It is primarily an available volume estimate.
-Real growth planning identifies the factors that cause growth to happen and the factors that prevent growth, and how the potential customers and/or markets fit into those factors.
+Real growth planning identifies the factors that initiate growth, the factors that prevent growth, and how potential customers and/or markets fit into those factors.

 3. Early look beyond the current innovation that has become mainstream

-Although similar to the above driver, this is different in that those potential customers who don’t buy into your initial value proposition may be looking for an alternative solution or opportunity.
-This is potentially exciting to the small business owner, because it enables innovation add.
+Although similar to the above driver, the thought-out growth plan, this driver is different in that those potential customers who don’t buy into your initial value proposition may be looking for an alternative solution or opportunity.
+This is potentially exciting to the small business owner, because it enables innovation addition.